Cabernet MalbecRegular price $40.00 Save $0.00

 All of the grapes for this wine were handpicked into small 8kg crates and immediately transported back to the winery where they were gently de-stemmed and not crushed, directly into their small fermentation vessels.
 This allowed the ferment to start with what were almost totally unburst, undamaged individual berries.
 The wines were fermented in their separate batches utilising indigenous yeasts unique to each vineyard site.

 The must underwent a slow, steady ferment with gentle hand plunging twice each day.
 The individual batches spent 14-22 days on skins after which the fruit was basket pressed into French oak barriques, with a small portion (19%) being new, and was left to complete malolactic fermentation in barrel utilising the activity of indigenous bacteria.
-The wine was left to mature for 21 months in barrel during which time it was racked via gravity one time and topped regularly.
+The wine was left to mature for 21 months in barrel during which time it was and racked via gravity one time and topped regularly.

 One day before bottling the wine was racked out of barrel to tank and was then bottled unfined and unfiltered.